denko-rb/denko-piboard/README.md

 - Tone Out / Infrared Out
   - Both of these use pigpio's wave interface, which only has a single instance.
 Calling either on **any** pin automatically stops any running instance that exists.
 Both features can co-exist in a script, but cannot happen at the same time.

-### Incompatible
-  - EEPROM (Use the filesystem for persistence instead)
-  - Analog IO (No analog pins on Raspberry Pi.
-Use ADC or DAC over I2C or SPI)

 ### To Be Implemented
   - OneWire
   - Hardware UART